 - Cape Town-based Maria Kapala was no exception, as she found herself using her expertise as a data scientist and astrophysicist to design custom-made shelves amid the pandemic.

 - Originally from Poland, Maria, together with her tech entrepreneur husband Michal Lyczek, then started their business Mable, which uses a custom software tool that allows clients to customise their shelves.

 Staying home, huh?
-Who would have thought we’d be doing so much of it over these past 18 months?
+Who would have thought we'd be doing so much of it over these past two years?